litmuschaos/litmus-docs/website/docs/user-guides/schedule-workflow.md

 In this step, you can create a chaos scenario from different methods, these include:

-- **Create a new chaos scenario from one of the pre-defined chaos chaos scenario s** : With this option, you can select a pre-defined chaos scenarios which are available in the connected ChaosHub.
+- **Create a new chaos scenario from one of the pre-defined chaos scenario s** : With this option, you can select a pre-defined chaos scenarios which are available in the connected ChaosHub.

 - **Create a new chaos scenario by using cloned template chaos scenario ** : With this option, you can create a new chaos scenario from an existing one [saved as a template](save-as-template.md).
 Choose on of the saved templates and tweak it according to your requirements.

 - **Create a new chaos scenario using experiments from MyHub** : With this option, you can create customized chaos scenarios from the one of your connected ChaosHubs.
 With this option you can add multiple experiments from that ChaosHub either serially or in parallel to construct your chaos scenario graphically.

-- **Import chaos scenario using YAML** : With this option, you can import a [hand-crafted/constructed chaos chaos scenario ](construct-workflow.md) manifest and tune it according to the use-case.
+- **Import chaos scenario using YAML** : With this option, you can import a [hand-crafted/constructed chaos scenario ](construct-workflow.md) manifest and tune it according to the use-case.
 You can also import a basic Argo chaos scenario using this functionality.
   :::note
   For an uploaded chaos scenario , the tune chaos scenario functionality will not be available.
 The uploaded chaos scenario is completely user-dependent or user-specific.